Stanislaus County, California: Government

-The Government of Stanislaus County is defined and authorized under the California Constitution and law as a general law county.
-The County government provides countywide services such as elections and voter registration, law enforcement, jails, vital records, property records, tax collection, public health, and social services.
-In addition the County serves as the local government for all unincorporated areas.
+The government of Stanislaus County is defined and authorized under the California Constitution and law as a general law county.
+The county government provides countywide services such as elections and voter registration, law enforcement, jails, vital records, property records, tax collection, public health, and social services.
+In addition, the county serves as the local government for all unincorporated areas.

-The County government is composed of the elected five-member Board of Supervisors, several other elected offices including the Sheriff-Coroner, District Attorney, Assessor, Auditor-Controller, Treasurer-Tax Collector, and Clerk-Recorder, and numerous county departments and entities under the supervision of the Chief Executive Officer.
-As of January 2021 the members of the Stanislaus County Board of Supervisors were:
+The county government is composed of the elected five-member board of supervisors, several other elected offices including the sheriff-coroner, district attorney, tax assessor, auditor-controller, treasurer-tax collector, and clerk-recorder, and numerous county departments and entities under the supervision of the chief executive officer.
+As of January 2025, the members of the Stanislaus County Board of Supervisors were: